chromium/chromium/docs/android_build_instructions.md

 target_cpu = "arm64"  # See "Figuring out target_cpu" below
 ```

+* There are several settings that will speed up compile/deploy time at the cost
+  of some unusual edge cases that will not affect most developers.
+See
+  `incremental_install` and other options below.
 * You only have to run this once for each new build directory, Ninja will
   update the build files as needed.
 * You can replace `Default` with another name, but